GJeannin0/SebastienFeser.github.io/index.md

 Why am I doing that?
 Because instead of doing the calculus 4 times with a different *Quaternion*, I’ll be doing it only once by aligning each values of the Quaternions.

 Why 4 floats then?
-Because 4 floats uses 4 bytes each and an xmm register can contain 16 bytes.
+Because 4 floats use 4 bytes each and an xmm register can contain 16 bytes.

 The *FourQuaternion* structure looks like this: